LorenzoSchiff/query-fanout-viewer/README.md

 Inspect grounding and fan-out queries from ChatGPT and Claude conversations directly in your browser.

 Query Fanout Viewer is a bookmarklet designed for SEO, GEO, retrieval and competitive analysis workflows.
-It extracts provider-side search prompts, groups them into domain-scoped and open-web queries, and highlights which domains were actually cited in the final answer.
+It extracts provider-side search prompts, groups them into domain-scoped and open-web queries, and highlights which URLs and domains were actually cited in the final answer.

 ![Social preview placeholder](assets/social-preview.png)